ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * Number: 6

   * Meaning: DNS Operator Policy.
 The code indicates that the request was filtered according to policy determined by the operator of the DNS server.
+This would be different from Network Operator Policy when a third-party or “over-the-top” DNS resolver is used.

   * Applicability: Blocked